pdimh/cnnface/README.md

 ## Objective

-Main objective is providing learning ground about face detection using deep learning with an easy to use TensorFlow 2.x implementation.
+Main objective is to provide learning ground about face detection using deep learning with an easy to use TensorFlow 2.x implementation.

 ## Status